All of the Tier 7 minions in Hearthstone Battlegrounds Season 5

 But the real party happens when a specific Anomaly is present in the game.
 Anomalies are a new gameplay mechanic from Season 5 that introduces a big game-changing effect to every game before it begins.
 One particular Anomaly, called Secrets of Norgannon, adds Tavern Tier 7 to the game, meaning that every player can upgrade their tavern to that level — and there will be five copies of each Tier 7 minion for players to find.
 But besides buying them from the tavern, in those games players will also be able to acquire Tier 7 minions from other means, such as getting triples once they’re at Tier 6, or from Patient Scout.

-Now that we know how Tier 7 minions may show up in games, let’s meet them.
+Now that we know how Tier 7 minions may show up in games, let’s meet them — or refresh our memories as to what’s available.

 - 1 Attack, 1 Health.
 Battlecry: Set this minion’s Attack and Health to the highest in the battlefield.